68 Different Kee Klamp Projects You Can Build

 This wall mounted desk sports a floating appearance that is achieved by using the Swivel Flange fittings.
 The owner, Chip, wanted to add a desk to his small, but modern studio space.
 So he designed a wall mounted desk of his own using industrial pipe combined with an IKEA table top.
 There's even LED lighting mounted underneath the desk for a more unique look.

-The above desk was built by Chris for his home office.
+The ergonomic computer desk was built by Chris for his home office.
 He wanted something that had an ergonomic design and would fit perfectly to the change in direction of the wall.
 He was able to do this by using the Adjustable Side Outlet Tee fittings to match the angle of the corner.
 The table tops were custom built by a local carpenter for the desk frame.
-Read more about this project here.

 This recording desk was built by Britton for his home studio.
 The desk frame rests on casters to make it easy to move and has a microphone support incorporated into the design.
 The microphone support can be extended or moved in and out by loosening the set screw to the fitting and adjusting the support.
 Britton painted the fittings and pipe black to hide the cables and achieve the character he was looking for.